Outdoor activities for preschoolers should not be taken for granted.

 Get all the necessary supplies with your child.

-Ask your child what they think is needed for a fun picnic.
+Ask her what she thinks is needed for a fun picnic.

-Let them help you with the food prep as much as possible.
+Let her help you with the food prep as much as possible.

-Often it was as simple as them getting a bowl of goldfish crackers, some grapes and a glass of water.
+Often it simply involves them getting a bowl of goldfish crackers, some grapes and a glass of water.

 It doesn’t have to be extravagant to be exciting in a child’s eyes!